Grind Coffee At Home: The Best Coffee Grinders

 There’s a reason also that pre-ground coffee is vacuum packed: oxygen, although very good for us, is terrible for many things, as it causes a process known as oxidation.
 In some metals, this means rust.
 In food, this means decay.
 With coffee, even whole beans are prone to the effects of oxygen: as the CO2 is forced to the outside of the bean during roasting, the space it leaves behind is filled with air, which of course contains oxygen.

 Whole beans will retain freshness for 2-3 weeks before they begin to decline.
 On exposure to air however, ground beans will begin to deteriorate, rapidly, within 30 mins.
 So although the first cup may taste great, your coffee will be devolving at a terrifying rate from there on, as oxidation causes the cells to break down, which in turn ‘muddies’ and diminishes the flavour.
 The greater the surface area you expose to oxygen, the greater the negative effect.
 So hoping that your bag of ground coffee will remain fresh beyond the first cup is, in reality, hopeless.
+It's far better to look into coffee grinders and purchase one so that your ground coffee is always at optimum freshness and flavor.

 What Kinds of Brewers Can You Use?